Cabernet Franc wines from less expected places

 Sabar – The Franc of Friendship

 Volcanic Badacsony wine region has some mountains, but Sabar is rather a hill, this is where Sabar Wine House is located.
 The small estate is mostly known for its white wines – fabulous Rhine Riesling, Olaszrizling, Kéknyelű –, they are successful in the United Kingdom as well.
 However, Gábor Ádám, the owner loves challenges and so does his winemaker, Bálint Földi, thus Cabernet Franc was definitely on their bucket list.
 Sabar is not only a winery, it is also a community, the followers have their own “Facebook-like” social media platform called Sabarátság – a pun impossible to translate (Sabar is the name and ‘Barátság’ means ‘Friendship’, altogether something like Sabarizm).
-The new release Cabernet Franc 2019 is the second vintage of the variety, aged in Austrian and French oak, boasts violet, wild raspberry and some creamy vanilla.
+The new release Cabernet Franc 2019 is the third vintage of the variety, aged in Austrian and French oak, boasts violet, wild raspberry and some creamy vanilla.
 Only 1934 bottles were made.
 Retail price in Hungary is around 10 euros.

 Importers of Sabar